 Recently we have begun seeing this statistics-based approach in other sports, such as basketball.
 Brad Stevens, the new head coach for the Boston Celtics, has been known to be numbers-driven.
 In fact, when he was coaching for Butler University, he was credited as the first-ever college basketball coach to hire a basketball analyst and take a statistics-based approach.
 His winning record at Butler made him the most-successful third-year college basketball coach ever by making it to the Final Four championship game and losing by only two points to Duke.

 Marketing experimentation is very similar to this Moneyball approach, except that instead of player statistics, we rely on digital analytics in the form of visits, bounce rate, conversion rates, heatmaps, and more.
-In fact, as digital marketers we’re lucky that we can test concurrent changes to our sites and quickly find results, as opposed to basketball, which needs to order tests sequentially.
+In fact, as digital marketers we’re lucky that we can A/B test concurrent changes to our sites and quickly find results, as opposed to basketball, which needs to order A/B tests sequentially.

 Let’s explore the analytics-based approach to basketball that Brad Stevens is now building with the Celtics before we get to how this can help you.